skypointcloud/cdp/docs/docs/stitch.md

 The problem with combining customer data from a disparate set of data sources is that rarely is there a common, unique key that links all records that belongs to an entity.
 This is why identity resolution is required, as it provides a probabilistic or machine learning approach to linking entities from disparate data sources together.

+Graph-based entity resolution algorithms have emerged as a highly effective approach including utilization of Apache Spark & GraphX.
+The technique will exhibit an example where efficacy can be achieved based on simple heuristics, and at the same time map a path to a machine-learning assisted entity resolution engine with a powerful knowledge graph at its center.

 SkyPoint’s approach to identity resolution produces rich, accurate, and precise customer 360 profiles.
 There are two phases in the process of building customer 360 profiles.

 # Phase I: Data preparation